bvdahl/ChessTree/README.md

 ## Latest Build

-The most recent stable Windows build with all fixes:
+The most recent stable Windows build is always in the root folder:
-**`Archive/Builds/ChessTreeAnalyzer_Castling_Fix.tar.gz`**
+**`ChessTreeAnalyzer_Latest.tar.gz`**

 This includes:
-- Fixed knight position parsing
+- Fixed knight position parsing (Black knight on b8)
-- Correct evaluation perspective
+- Correct evaluation perspective (~-60 to -70 cp for test position)
-- Proper castling notation
+- Proper castling notation (O-O, O-O-O)
 - All previous bug fixes

+See `LATEST_VERSION.md` for detailed version information.

+## Version Management

+- **Root Folder**: Always contains the latest stable build
+- **Archive/Builds/**: Historical builds from previous iterations
+- After each update, the new version replaces the root package
+- Previous versions are automatically archived with timestamps